Cognigy/Documentation/docs/en/docs/ai/flow-nodes/xApp/init-xApp-session.md

 ## xApp Screens

-Specify messages displayed to the user when the xApp Page is loading, fails for some reason, encounters an error, and is halted.
+Specify messages displayed to the user when the xApp Page is loading, fails for some reason, encounters an error, or is halted.

 ## Intermediate Screen